ines-ltd/grand-central/README.md

 # Grand Central

-The Grand Central Project aims to...
+The Grand Central Project aims to build a full workflow system, complete with customer requests.

 ## User stories